at-cg/minichain/data/v1.3/README.md

 chmod +x Reproduce.py
 ./Reproduce.py -t4
 ```
 Here `-t4` represents the thread count.
 The memory required is about `15` GB per thread.
-We recommend  setting the maximum thread count based on the hardware.
+We recommend  setting the maximum thread count based on your hardware.

 ## Benchmarking methodolody